 In April 2018, I was delighted to be asked to join Rebecca, Debbie and Karen as a Beat SCAD Trustee, along with Sarah.
 This wonderful, inspiring and energetic group of women have done so much to help the UK and Ireland SCAD community, so to be considered a candidate to join them in their mission of raising awareness, funding research and supporting others was hugely flattering.

-As a Trustee, my contribution largely centres around raising awareness of SCAD as a condition, our work with Beat SCAD and supporting other patients in Wales, as well as the larger aims we have as a charity.
+As a Trustee, my contribution largely centred around raising awareness of SCAD as a condition, our work with Beat SCAD and supporting other patients in Wales, as well as the larger aims we have as a charity.
 I have been able to make great connections with All Wales Cardiac Rehab group and the Welsh Ambulance Service Trust (WAST), conducting presentations, Q & As, as well as meeting with the WAST Quality and Patient Experience Board.
 Sadly Covid-19 has placed a temporary hold on meeting with the Welsh Cardiac Network but once these meetings are able to go ahead again I look forward to carrying on this important work.

-I also manage the online Beat SCAD shop, ensuring that we have merchandise for sale to help fund the UK research programme and other initiatives the charity supports.
+I also managed the online Beat SCAD shop, ensuring that we have merchandise for sale to help fund the UK research programme and other initiatives the charity supports.
 As a child one of my favourite hobbies was to play ‘shop’ and to be able to carry this out in real life is a dream come true!
 The customers really are a very special bunch.

 Beat SCAD is extremely important to me and being a part of it is hugely rewarding.
 To have been able to achieve such success in the first five years is awe-inspiring and I can’t wait to see what we can all achieve in the next five.